Hello everyone!

 Attention

-Remember to replace your_username with the username you created when provisioning the VM in Azure.
+Remember to replace your_user with the username you created when provisioning the VM on Azure.
 Adding the user to the www-data group allows you to manage files in the Apache folder without needing to use sudo for every operation.
 Avoid adding your user to the root group — this represents an unnecessary security risk.

 Firewall with UFW

-A good security practice is to configure the VM's firewall directly on the operating system, in addition to Azure rules.
+A good security practice is to configure the VM's firewall directly in the operating system, in addition to Azure rules.
 UFW (Uncomplicated Firewall) makes this task much easier:

 # Install and configure UFW